TheaAviss/PyQAAI/README.md

 - **Interactive CLI**: Engage with a user-friendly command-line interface for seamless interaction.
 - **Automatic Code Improvement Suggestions**: Automatic Code Improvement Suggestions for any failing checks.
 - **Report Generation**: Generates detailed HTML reports based on the analysis.
-- **Customisation**: Configure your OpenAI credentials and other settings with ease with a built in one-time setup process
+- **Configuration**: Add your OpenAI credentials and other settings with ease with a built in one-time setup process

 ## Installation